This is the most comprehensive guide you’ll find on conversational advertising.

 Every intent has two parts:

-Here’s a simple example of what an intent for an automotive conversational assistant might look like if a user asks about towing…
+Here’s a simple example of what an intent for an automotive conversational ad might look like if a user asks about available models…

-While user utterances are typically text or voice-based, responses can be delivered back to the user as any combination of images, text, cards, and buttons – or custom-built, specialized response formats.
+Utterances in conversational ads are text-based (by clicking a button or typing in a question), but they can also be voice-based, particularly with mobile devices.
+Responses can be delivered back to the user as any combination of images, text, cards, and buttons – or specialized, custom-built response formats.

-A conversational assistant, at its most basic, is a bunch of intents that together, help consumers get relevant information about a brand/product/service in a natural, conversational way.
+A conversational ad, at its most basic, is a bunch of intents that together, help consumers get relevant information about a brand/product/service in a natural, conversational way.

 Of course, things can get more involved – for example, if you’re collecting leads, allowing users to upload images, or pushing consumers down a specific path/funnel.